What the best fax machine has

 Do you even need a stand-alone fax?
 Many all-in-one printers (which are covered in their own report) include the ability to send and receive faxes.
 If you only need to transmit the occasional fax, this might be a better solution because it saves valuable desk space.
 The main difference between an all-in-one printer and a dedicated fax machine with extra features is that all-in-one printers usually excel at printing but are only so-so at faxing, while a fax machine typically excels at receiving and sending faxes, but is only a so-so printer, copier, and/or scanner.

 How much memory do you want?
 Fax machines store incoming and outgoing pages in their onboard memory.
-Better faxes use that to allow the machine to do multiple tasks at once -- such as receiving a fax as one is being prepared to be sent.
-It also allows the machine to save an incoming fax if it runs out of paper, and then print the fax when the paper tray is reloaded.
-The most basic models have modest storage capacities -- about 25 pages -- while high-end fax machines can hold as many as 500 pages.
+Some fax machines use that capacity to perform multiple tasks at once, such as receiving one fax while preparing another to be sent.
+They can also save an incoming fax if they're out of paper and then print it once the paper tray is reloaded.
+The most basic models can store around 25 pages in memory, while high-end fax machines can hold as many as 500 pages.
 Memory backup is another plus; it will hold the saved pages in memory should power temporarily go out.

 Which features and extra functions do you need?
-Many fax machines include MFP-like extra functions such as copying, printing, and (sometimes) scanning, which can blur the distinctions between a fax machine and an all-in-one printer.
+Many fax machines include extra functions such as copying, printing, and (sometimes) scanning, which can blur the distinctions between a fax machine and an all-in-one printer.
 Desirable fax-centric features include caller ID, auto redial, speed dial, and auto fax/telephone switching, which lets you use a fax machine and a phone on the same line.